 Little Bird will teach you different ways that you can practice this each day.

-Through mindful colouring, Once Upon a Feeling allows the adult and child to work together using a variety of therapeutic tools that are creative, interactive and meaningful.
+Through mindful colouring, this mindful story allows the adult and child to work together using a variety of therapeutic tools that are creative, interactive and meaningful.
 Start the conversations now and teach children that it is safe to explore how they feel.
 Ages 4+

 "I am very impressed with what has been created here.
 It is very powerful story and I am particularly impressed with the uniqueness of this book especially in how you have included a colouring component, breathing exercises and a letter writing activity as concrete positive actions for children to engage in whilst discussing their emotions".

 Footys4all Founding Director